helkey/url-shorten/README.md

 ### AppsCode:
 Open source tools...

+### Minikube
+Minikube can [be installed](https://kubernetes.io/docs/tasks/tools/install-minikube/) on a local machine to simplify testing without setting up cloud resources.
+To check if virtualization is supported on Linux verify that the following command has a non-empty output.
+'''sh
+grep -E --color 'vmx|svm' /proc/cpuinfo
+'''

 ### k3s
 [K3s](https://k3s.io/) is an easily installed Kubernetes distribution for resource-constrained environments.
 TLS certificates are automatically generated to ensure that all communication is secure by default.